Poltergeist III: Plot

 Scott is seemingly released from the Other Side through the pool (which appears frozen, at first) and is taken to his home with his parents.
 Tangina is killed by Kane disguised as Carol Anne; and Donna later reappears by bursting out of Tangina's corpse.
 As Dr. Seaton attempts to calm Donna, Bruce sees Carol Anne's reflection in the mirror and chases after her while Pat follows.
 Dr. Seaton is not far behind, and he believes he sees Carol Anne in the elevator.
-However, after Dr. Seaton approaches the elevator doors, Donna appears behind him and pushes him to his death down the empty elevator shaft.
+After Dr. Seaton approaches the elevator doors, Donna appears behind him and pushes him to his death down the empty elevator shaft.
 At this point it is revealed that what came back was not Donna, but a ghost under Kane's control, which then vanishes back into the mirror with a ghost imposter of Scott at its side.

-However, even in death Tangina is still more powerful than Kane expects.
+Even in death, Tangina is more powerful than Kane expects.
 She returns long enough to give Pat and Bruce her necklace and an important piece of advice.
 Pat and Bruce struggle to find Carol Anne, but Bruce is captured and eventually Pat is forced to prove her love for Carol Anne in a final face-off against Kane.
 Tangina then appears and manages to convince Kane to go into the light with her.
 Donna, Bruce, and Carol Anne are then returned to Pat (with the exception of Scott), leaving the other side.
 In the end, lightning flashes over the building and Kane's evil laughter is heard, hinting that Kane may not be gone for good.